isabella232/docs-13/docs/Assets.md

 }
 ```

-Field `#images` will return an array of media objects, which contain the fields:
+Field `#images` will return an array of asset objects, which contain the fields:

 * `fileName` the original file name of the uploaded file
 * `handle` the identifier of the uploaded file
 * `url` the full URL to the uploaded file
-* `mimeType` the media type of the uploaded file
+* `mimeType` the asset type of the uploaded file
 * `size` the total size in bytes

 !!!
 Hint ""
     If you know the desired display size of your images, it is highly recommended to use our integrated image transformation engine to scale your images to the desired size.
-This will increase the loading time of your content and result in a better user experience for your visitors.
+This will decrease the loading time of your content and result in a better user experience for your visitors.

 ## GraphCMS Image Transformations

 An essential feature of GraphCMS is the image processing engine.
-It enables you on the fly image transformations, such as resizing or cropping just by adding parameters to your media´s URL.
+It enables you on the fly image transformations, such as resizing or cropping just by adding parameters to your assets´s URL.

 ### Transformation URL Structure with GraphCMS Handle